mattpocock/sextant/packages/docs/public/test-driven-development-with-sextant.md

 import { describeSextantFeature } from '../sextant-jest.generated';
 ```

-3. Let's use that function to describe our Sextant feature, and bootsrap a test for the success case:
+3. Let's use that function to describe our Sextant feature, and bootstrap a test for the success case:

 ```ts
 // getUser.test.ts